 Many fast fashion products are made from materials that don’t prioritize animals’ rights.

-This could mean that the pieces are made directly from parts of the animal, or it could be that they utilize materials that have been tested on animals inhumanely.
+This could mean that the pieces are made directly from parts of the animal, or they could utilize materials that have been tested on animals inhumanely.

 Slow fashion, on the other hand, always keeps animals in mind.